FreederTeam/Freeder/CONTRIBUTING.md

  * Use `die` for erronous situations that way not happend in a usual flow.
 It whould never be raised for a basic use of Freeder but could help developpers and code hackers to debug.
  * Don't rely on what an included file includes itself, unless it is officially documented.
 It may change.
 For example, although `inc/init.php` includes `inc/users.php` right now, you should include `inc/users.php` again in you file — if you use functions that come from it, of course — even if you include `inc/init.php`.
  * Prefix branch names with the appropriate prefix: `feature_`, `refactor_`, `bugfix_`.
 You can use your name as prefix if it is a private branch.
+ * Avoid using side effects in included files.
+It is easiest to understand and to test if functions use only their input paramters.
+In particular, try to regroup use of superglobals (`$_FOO`) at the beginning of index files and never use them somewhere else.